 - Check your area for income eligibility for 502 direct loans, 504 loans, or USDA-guaranteed loans.
-On this page, you can also check property eligibility.
 This determines if the property you wish to buy is eligible for USDA loans.

 - Primary residence: You must plan to occupy the home you wish to buy with a USDA loan.

 - You must be a U.S. citizen or eligible as a non-citizen under the USDA eligibility requirements.
 It’s a good idea to contact an experienced realtor or lender if you are unsure.